Guuzzeji/bioinfo-ai-model/readme.md

-# Bioinfo Final Project AI Proteins Function Prediction
+# [Bioinformatics] AI-Assisted Protein Function Prediction using a Hybrid of DeepGO and a Custom Probability Model

 > [!NOTE]
 > This codebase is bad, but I don't get enough sleep to care and it works, so idk.